SooryaGeorge7/Paint-In-Cafe/README.md

 ### Color Scheme
 ![Inserting paint-In cafe color palette](documentation/Paint-In%20Caf%C3%A9%20Color%20Palette.png)
 ### Typography
+I used these two Google Fonts for headings and other texts:
+* Playfair Display
+* Open Sans
 ### Imagery
 ### Wireframes
 Wireframes for mobile, tablet and desktop view